deckhouse/virtualization/docs/USER_GUIDE.md

 d8 k delete vmbda attach-blank-disk
 ```

-Attaching images is done by analogy.
-Set `kind` to `VirtualImage` or `ClusterVirtualImage` and specify the image name:
+Attaching images is done by analogy: set the `kind` field to VirtualImage or ClusterVirtualImage and the image name.

 ```bash
 d8 k apply -f - <<EOF